pascalmolin/lektor-docker/README.md

-# Run lektor engine in Docker
+# Run your lektor static site in Docker

 Use this to run your lektor static site in docker container:
 ```bash